-In non-cooperative game theory, a player is cautious if he takes into account all opponents' strategies, also strategies that seem very unlikely to be chosen by the opponents.
-Cautious reasoning of a player can be modeled by a lexicographic belief (Blume et al., 1991a).
-This notion allows a player i to deem some strategy s_j of an opponent j infinitely more likely than some other strategy s'j , while still taking s'j into account.
-What outcomes of a strategic game are consistent with common belief of the event that all players are rational and cautious?
+In non-cooperative game theory, a player is cautious if he takes into account all opponent strategies, also strategies that seem very unlikely to be chosen by the opponents.
+Caution implies that a player prefers one strategy to another if the former weakly dominates the latter.
+This concept can be modeled by allowing a player i to deem some strategy s_j of an opponent j infinitely more likely than some other strategy s_j' , while still taking s_j' into account (Blume et al. 1991a).
+What reasoning in a strategic game is consistent with, not only players being cautious, but also believing that the opponents are rational and cautious, believing that the opponents believe that their opponents are rational and cautious, and so on?